 - In the subject line of the e-mail, put information that will easily identify your email, perhaps your name and “resume” – i.e. “John Doe Resume” or position to which you’re applying.

-For more tips, check out our Resource Guide [pdf].
+For more information, example format, and sample resumes, check out our Resource Guide [pdf].